 A customer service manager's job is to empower their team to provide the best possible service.
 These leaders give representatives the tools and frameworks necessary to make every customer interaction a positive, productive experience.

 Perhaps you're looking to hire a customer service manager for your organization, or maybe you're looking to move into the role yourself.

 First, let's discuss what a customer service manager does, the skills necessary for success, and what to expect from the position.

 Table of Contents

-So, what exactly does a customer service manager actually do?
+- What does a customer service manager do?

 Customer Service Manager Job Description

 A customer service manager is responsible for customer satisfaction, ensuring customer needs are met.
 Customer service managers achieve this objective by providing a productive work environment and equipping representatives with the tools necessary to succeed.